mitchellburger/stat408/README.md

 # stat408

-- Comments From RStudio
+- Comments From RStudio.

-- Comments from  GitHub
+- Comments from  GitHub.